 She received her Bachelor’s Degree in Music Education at the University of Nevada, Reno, where she was awarded “The Most Outstanding Graduate in the College of Liberal Arts” by the dean of the college.
-Marie teaches private lessons in our Academy as well as a classroom music teacher for the Washoe County School District.
+Marie teaches private lessons in our Academy and a classroom music teacher for the Washoe County School District.
 Marie attended the Los Angeles Suzuki Institute and trained in one of the most successful teaching methods for orchestral stringed instruments to become one of only two Suzuki certified teachers in Reno.
-She recently was provided a full fellowship to the Sierra Academy of Music in Mammoth California.
+She recently was provided a full fellowship to the Sierra Academy of Music in Mammoth, California.

 Sax, Flute, Clarinet